developer-zebra/developer-zebra-site/src/ehs/4-1/guide/about/index.md

 * **Support for Android 7.x Nougat is dropped**.
 Use [EHS 3.1](/ehs/3-1/guide/about) if Nougat support is required.

 * **Support for Install Shortcuts is dropped**.
 This feature was coupled with Android Nougat, and is no longer supported with the termination of Nougat support.
-As an alternative, **Zebra recommends the use of [Pinned Shortcuts](../settings/#pinnedshortcuts)**, which are supported in devices running Android Oreo and higher.
+As an alternative, **Zebra recommends the use of [Pinned Shortcuts](../settings/#pinnedshortcuts)**, which are supported in devices running Android Oreo and later.

 * **Support ends for the following devices running Nougat**: MC33, TC20, TC25, TC51, TC56, TC70x, TC75x, VC80x, WT6000